sigmod/sqlpp/document.md

 #### Example

-    DELETE FROM TABLE FacebookUsers user WHERE user.id = 8;
+    DELETE FROM TABLE GleambookUsers user WHERE user.id = 8;

 > TW: I think that we now also support this without the `user` variable, right?
 > If so, that'd be a good example to have.